Sample chapters from my novels-in-progress

-Tadzio didn’t answer and instead wrapped his arms around Ben’s thigh.
+Tadzio didn’t answer his older brother and instead wrapped his arms around Ben’s thigh.

-“Fawn Skin Lake is nearby where we can fish and swim.
-It’s just a little walk from here.
+“Fawn Skin Lake is nearby; we can fish and swim there.
+It’s a little walk from here, but not too far.
 The Delmar Mountains are beautiful.
-And there are wild newts all over here, too.
+And there are California spotted newts all over, too.
 Wouldn’t you like to go find some?”

 “Where’s Mark?
 Why didn’t he come with us?”

 “Taddy, you remember what I told you?
 Mark and I broke up.
 We’ve been through this before.
 I know it’s only been a month, but I need to start moving on with my life, that’s what Dr. Waxman said,” Ben replied a little sharply.
 The breakup had been very hard on him.
 He and Mark were childhood friends, and they’d been a couple since middle school.
-As far as everyone, including Tadzio, was concerned; Mark was part of their family.
-Ben and Mark spent almost every day together .
+As far as everyone, including Tadzio, was concerned; Mark was part of the family.
+Ben and Mark spent almost every day together since high school: studying, playing video games, going to films, and on the weekends, trying to sneak into dance clubs.
 And now Ben was starting to realize the toll the breakup had taken on Tadzio.
 Mark didn’t just dump him; he dumped Tadzio, too.